Olipear/Portfolio/src/pages/projects/project-1.md

       ![Image of prototype for mobile which uses accordion section that can be scrolled](/img/prototype-acordion-scrolling-section.jpg "Prototype for mobile version")

-      This prototype was a result of trying to ensure the configuration controls could be used whilst keeping the visualisation in view.

       Even when expanded the scrollable area, users would unintentionally begin page scrolling when selecting different customisation options.

-      It also didn't show all of the customisation options available, something I'd wanted the layout to do.
+It also didn't show all of the customisation options available, at a glance a user might not realise there were back or feet options.

-      Then I hit on a solution that would show all the options available whilst giving enough space to work properly on mobile.
-Modal overlays.
+      The customisation controls needed space, but I didn't want make the user scroll up and down the page to see everything.
+Using a full screen modal overlay could provide the space needed, but keep the visualisation a button press away.

       TODO (image of inbetween mockup)

       This succinctly showed the user which aspects could be customised, and compartmentalised decision making.
-Using an image in the colour option gave users the texture and colour information they needed to make a decision.
+Using an image in the colour modal gave users the texture and colour information they needed to make a decision.

-      The button style adhered to the established visual language used elsewhere for in-page navigation.
+      The modal button adhered to the established visual language used elsewhere for in-page navigation.
 [The contact page was the main previous example of it's usage.](https://www.vitsoe.com/contactus)

       TODO (desktop hi-fi mockup)